-Make good use of your reading list, which should highlight some of the key texts for your exam.
+Make good use of your reading list, which should highlight some of the key texts for your assessment.
 Many books and texts from your reading list should be available online – just follow the links from your reading list in Minerva to see if you can access them through Library Search.

 Unfortunately, some publishers haven’t made specific books available online.
-Module leaders have been asked to consider this while planning online assessments, so you should be able to prepare for and sit your exams using just the resources that are available online.
+Module leaders have been asked to consider this while planning online assessments, so you should be able to prepare for and sit your assessments using just the resources that are available online.

 Read more widely